-Purchasing

-Responsible for developing and implementing control measures to ensure all parts, equipment, and new material are analyzed for potential hazards, and that they comply with all applicable local, state, and federal safety and health standards

-• Vendors, customers, contractors and subcontractors

-Responsible for complying with all applicable, local, state, and federal safety and health standards
+- Purchasing is responsible for developing and implementing control measures to ensure all parts, equipment, and new material are analyzed for potential hazards, and that they comply with all applicable local, state and federal safety and health standards. - Vendors, customers, contractors and subcontractors are responsible for complying with all applicable, local, state and federal safety and health standards.